 Default Display Tab

 - "Overview" - When present, the Overview tab is always displayed first, regardless of its position in the tab series.
-To override this default behavior, hide the "Overview" tab and place whichever tab you want to display by default in the leftmost position.
-Any web parts lost when
+To override this default behavior, an administrator can hide the "Overview" tab and place the intended default in the leftmost position.

 - "Start Tab"/"Assay Dashboard" - Similar behavior is followed for the single, pre-configured tab that is created with each new folder, for example, "Start Tab" for Collaboration folders and "Assay Dashboard" for Assay folders.
-This single pre-configured tab, when present, will always take display precedence over other tabs regardless of its position on the tab series.
+This single pre-configured tab, when present, will always take display precedence over other tabs added regardless of its position on the tab series.
 To override this default behavior, hide the pre-configured tab and place whichever tab you want to be displayed by default in the leftmost position.

 Custom Tabbed Folders